-Here are the answers to questions you may well be asking about loose leaf tea
+Loose Leaf Tea FAQs: the answers to questions you may be asking!

 What is loose leaf tea?

 Loose leaf tea is tea leaves, whether blended, black, green or oolong, flavoured or herbal that is not contained in a bag.
 Conventionally this may be a paper bag such as a string tagged bag, or a mesh pyramid style infusion bag designed for larger leaf grades.